MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

 1. The Shared Organization is established as a new Azure Active Directory and at least one user account is created in the new organization.
 That user should have a Power BI Pro license assigned to them.
 2. This user then establishes a Power BI tenant and invites the required users from Contoso and the Partner organization.
 The user also establishes any shared data assets like Azure Analysis Services.
 Contoso and the Partner's users can access the shared organization's Power BI as guest users.
 Typically, all shared assets are stored and accessed from the shared organization.
-3. Depending on how the parties agree to collaborate, it is possible for each organization to develop their own proprietary data and analytics using shared data warehouse assets.
+3. Depending on how the parties agree to collaborate, it's possible for each organization to develop their own proprietary data and analytics using shared data warehouse assets.
 They can distribute those to their respective internal users using their internal Power BI tenants.

 ### Case 4: Distribution to hundreds or thousands of external partners